Conditions & Treatments

 If surgery is clearly indicated, it will be discussed and advised directly.

-Clinical Direction does not replace surgery - it ensures sound clinical judgement around it.
+Personalised Clinical Direction does not replace surgery - it ensures sound clinical judgement around it.

-How does Clinical Direction work in practice?
+How does Personalised Clinical Direction work in practice?

 Depending on your situation, care may involve: